Explore Sri Lanka's Pearl Paradise

 Mirissa

-Activities: Go whale watching, relax at Mirissa Beach, and climb Parrot Rock for beautiful views of the ocean.
+Activities: Go whale watching, relax at Mirissa Beach, and climb Parrot Rock for ocean views.

 Accommodation: Beachfront guesthouses and boutique hotels.